JesseEmond/blitz-2023-inscription/README.md

   - Implemented "early exploration" (thanks to
     [this source](https://takinginitiative.wordpress.com/2011/05/02/optimizing-the-a-algorithm/),
-    where a neighbor node can skip the priority queue entirely if its f-score is smaller than or equal to the current one.
+    where a neighbor node can skip the priority queue entirely if its f-score is smaller than or equal to the current one;
+  - Change the storage of the `adjacency` matrix of the graph to be `adjacency[to][from][tick_offset]`, to match the access patterns of Held-Karp iterating over a fixed `to` vertex in its hot loop.
 - Place our data in our contiguous array in order of length of subset `S`, since that matches the order in which we iterate in our dynamic programming solution.
 This leads to memory